w3villa-anuj-gupta/Payment/README.md

-# Movie Ticket Purchase (Razorpay + FastAPI)
+# Movie Ticket Purchase (Stripe + FastAPI)

-Small demo app showing a movie ticket purchase flow using FastAPI (backend) and a minimal HTML/CSS/JS frontend integrated with Razorpay Checkout.
+Small demo app showing a movie ticket purchase flow using FastAPI (backend) and a minimal HTML/CSS/JS frontend integrated with Stripe Checkout.

 Prerequisites
 - Python 3.9+
-- A Razorpay account and API keys (test keys are fine for development)
+- A Stripe account (test mode keys are fine for development)

 Setup
 1. Create a virtualenv and install deps: